 Car Camping & Tailgating

 The Kijaro Dual Lock Folding Chair is another super popular model for lounging, but it offers a little more back support than the King Kong.
 It doesn't have much of a "slouchy" feel, and many testers preferred the tautness of its seat.
-Another good contender if you frequently car camp or tailgate is the REI Camp X. This affordable model is one of the smallest traditional models that we tested and takes up less space in the back of your truck with all your other pre-game supplies.
+Another good contender if you frequently car camp or tailgate is the REI Camp X. This affordable model is one of the smallest and lightest traditional models that we tested and takes up less space in the back of your truck with all your other pre-gaming supplies.
 It also has well-ventilated fabric and a creative cup holder that can fit drinks of many sizes.

 Short Backcountry Trips